jutinko/project52/README.md

 I accidentally came across [kkdai](http://www.evanlin.com/)'s github [repository](https://github.com/kkdai/project52), and felt heavily inspired.
-Just to note that kkdai was then inspired by another [guy](https://github.com/jeffersonlam).
+Just a side note that kkdai was then inspired by another [guy](https://github.com/jeffersonlam).

 # What can the projects be?